frebib/netstack/README.md

 * **netd** - A network daemon to process and control network communications, using libnetstack
 * **libnetstack** - A full userspace network stack implementation in a library

+_It should be noted that until a far distant time, there is no guarantee of API or ABI stability.
+Most things can and likely will change, until a stable release (if ever)._

 ## Building

 ### GNU Make